 FFA Leadership Training Center Lake in Hardinsburg (Breckinridge Co.): Recreational Public Health Warning

 Algal toxins present at unsafe levels.
-Swimming, wading, and water activities that create spray are not
+Swimming, wading, and water activities that create spray are not recommended.

 Click here to access the HAB map viewer.
 HAB warnings are identified on the map viewer by a Red diamond and HAB watches are identifed by a Orange diamond.
 (Note: this viewer will only work when using one of these web browsers: Google Chrome, Firefox or Safari.)